Nabalawag: History

 When the Bangsamoro was created in 2019 to supplant the Autonomous Region in Muslim Mindanao, 63 barangays in the province of Cotabato were grouped with the newer autonomous region in the second part of the plebiscite held in February 6.
 The mother municipalities and Cotabato province remained part of Soccsksargen.

 By March 2020, these barangays were designated as a Special Geographic Area (SGA) of the Bangsamoro region.

-On August 17, 2023, the bills consolidating the SGA barangays into eight municipalities were approved by the Bangsamoro Parliament, The particular bill creating Nabalawag was Bangsamoro Autonomy Act No. 131.
+On August 17, 2023, the bills consolidating the SGA barangays into eight municipalities were approved by the Bangsamoro Parliament, The particular bill creating Nabalawag was Bangsamoro Autonomy Act No. 43.
 The town was originally proposed to be named as Kabalukan.

 A plebiscite was held on April 13, 2024, and voters approved all eight bills reconstituting the SGA barangays to eight municipalities including Nabalawag, where 7,442 voted in favor of its creation while 14 voted against.
 The Bangsamoro regional government will provide P2.5 million in funding for the municipal government until it gets its share of income from the National Tax Allotment.
-Nabalawag was created from six barangays of Midsayap and a one barangay from Aleosan.
+Nabalawag was created from six barangays of Midsayap and a single barangay from Aleosan.